 In the event of a jaw injury, tie the mouth closed with a towel, tie, or handkerchief.
 Go to the closest emergency room immediately.

 Fold a piece of gauze and place it (tightly) over the bleeding area.
 Bite down on the gauze for 15 minutes.
 If bleeding continues, see us Passes Dental Care.

 Cold or Canker Sores

 Over-the-counter medications will usually provide temporary relief.
-If sores persist, visit Passes Dental Care.
+If sores persist, come see our expert staff at Passes Dental Care.